Interested in Becoming a Volunteer?

 - You will receive an email from the district regarding your application and volunteer level.
 Note: If you have not received an email, log on to your online volunteer application and click the email history tab to obtain the email.

-- Log onto your online volunteer application for status approval OR contact your school of choice.
+- Log in to your online volunteer application for status approval OR contact the Volunteer Coordinator at your school of choice.